As of January 3rd, the following rules apply to everyone over the age of 6-years-old:

-From Friday, November 26th, this also includes indoor venues where visitors must show a health pass to enter, like bars, restaurants, leisure centres and cinemas.
+This also includes indoor venues where visitors must show a health pass to enter, like bars, restaurants, leisure centres and cinemas.

 For venues like bars and restaurants the previous mask rules have been reinstated – a mask is required while moving through a venue but not when seated and eating or drinking.